 In 1985 Robert Levin, the son of a Philadelphia tobacco dealer, created a cigar to his own taste, the Ashton Classic.
 The path was set through a cooperation with the Fuente family, and today Ashton cigars are amongst the world’s best known premium cigars.

-With the turn of the year, we present in this issue our favourite cigars of the last year; in the tasting, we smoked 60 extraordinary cigars for you.
+With the turn of the year, we present in this issue our favorite cigars of the last year; in the tasting, we smoked 60 extraordinary cigars for you.
 In addition, James Suckling looked at pairings of 2002 Champagne and Romeo y Julieta cigars, while Collector’s Corner examines historical and modern jars.
 In Tobacco Corner, Sebastian Zimmel explains the characteristics and the influences of a cigar’s binder.

 If you missed this edition, you can order a back-issue.